Will Aronson: Work

 Park and Aronson had a try-out production of their new musical, Maybe Happy Ending, at Wooran Foundation in September 2015.
 The musical was premiered by DaeMyoung Culture Factory in December 2016.
 Directed by Kim Dong-yeon, The show won six Korean Musical Awards, including Best Director, Best Music, Lyrics and Book.
-The English-language version of "Maybe Happy Ending" was awarded the 2017 Richard Rodgers Award by the American Academy of Arts and Letters.
+The English-language version of Maybe Happy Ending was awarded the 2017 Richard Rodgers Award by the American Academy of Arts and Letters.
 A new Korean production opened in 2018.
-In 2020, Maybe Happy Ending will have its American premier at the Alliance Theatre in Atlanta from Jan.
-18 to Feb.
-16.
+In 2020, Maybe Happy Ending had its American premiere at the Alliance Theatre in Atlanta.
+The show opened on Broadway at the Belasco Theatre in the fall of 2024 and received uniformly positive reviews.
+In 2025, the show won 6 Tony awards.